Governance

 Maria Carpiac, PhD, MSW

-Dr. Maria Carpiac (formerly Claver) is a Professor of Gerontology and Director of the California State University, Long Beach Gerontology Program.
+Dr. Maria Carpiac is a Professor of Gerontology and Director of the California State University, Long Beach Gerontology Program.
 She is a Fellow of the Academy of Gerontology in Higher Education (AGHE).
 She teaches several courses offered by the Gerontology Program, including Social Policy & Aging, Global Aging, and Women and Aging: Lessons from the Golden Girls.
 She most enjoys interdisciplinary, intergenerational collaboration and curriculum development.
-Her research focuses on the evaluation of a holistic health program for assisted living residents and Age Friendly Universities (AFU).
+Her research focuses on Age Friendly Universities (AFU) and the menopause journey for women in academia.
 Under her leadership, CSULB joined the AFU Global Network in November 2018 and the Gerontology Certificate and Minor Programs were awarded Program of Merit distinction by the Academy of Gerontology in Higher Education in August 2020.
 To find out more about the CSULB Gerontology Program, please visit: www.csulb.edu/gerontology.

 Vice President